Waste & Materials

 - Prepare and pack your own meals.
 This saves money by not having to buy food away from home and significantly cuts packaging waste.

-Created by students living on campus, the Living Guide shares basic steps to reduce energy, share resources and other tips to save money and resources.
+Created by students living on campus, the Guide to Living Green on Campus shares basic steps to reduce energy, share resources and other tips to save money and resources.